Odhynn/Naerk/content/Factions/Vile Septet.md

 ## [[Bloodline War]]

 The conquest of the [[demons]] was eventually stopped by the defensive barriers that the Demonslavers built.
 Fortunately for them, there was another way out.
 A thin strip of land connected [[Olgizmar]] to [[Darrok]], a flat tidal expanse that at low tide barely became land and could be walked on for a few hours.
 It also had many dangerous reefs, which made most ships except small boats avoid this passage at high tide.
 This passage became the focus of the [[Vile Septet]] and the subsequent [[Bloodline War]].
+The primary focus was the fortified city of [[Lamerpad]], a prize that was critical to gain a foothold in the mainland of [[South Darrok]].
+The defence, however, was tested and proved true.

 ## After the War